I Can See Your Voice (Philippine game show): ABS-CBN

-Kapamilya Channel and A2Z
+Kapamilya Channel

-I Can See Your Voice made its move to Kapamilya Channel and A2Z, which began airing the third season on October 24, 2020, coinciding the debut of TV5's rival show Masked Singer Pilipinas.
+I Can See Your Voice made its move to Kapamilya Channel and A2Z, which began airing the third season on October 24, 2020, also coinciding the debut of TV5's rival show Masked Singer Pilipinas.
 At that time during the COVID-19 pandemic, ABS-CBN resumed production of the show since then until the fourth season, with health and safety protocols implemented.

 During its upfronts presented at a Christmas special in December 2021, ABS-CBN renewed the series for a fourth season.
 Originally scheduled to premiere on January 8, 2022, it was suddenly occupied by a replay of 1MX Manila 2021 in its timeslot instead, and then pushed back later to January 15, 2022; this also conducted an in-game event I Can Guess Your Voice since then until the fifth season.

 During its upfronts in December 2022, ABS-CBN renewed the series for a fifth season, which first premiered on both Kapamilya Channel and A2Z on March 4, 2023, followed by its airing debut on TV5 on March 11, 2023.
 (Note: The 5th season began airing on Kapamilya Channel and A2Z at episode 1 on March 4, 2023, followed by TV5 at episode 2 on March 11, 2023.
 However, some episodes are also delayed during PBA games.)

 Cast

 Luis Manzano served as a host.

-The series employs a panel of celebrity "detectives" (also known by their alternative names, SING-vestigators and Sing of the Crime Operatives) who assist the guest artist(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, 15 members have been assigned as panelists, with their original lineup consisting of Wacky Kiray, Kean Cipriano, Alex Gonzaga, Andrew E., and Angeline Quinto.
-Later members also include Bayani Agbayani (from 1st season); KaladKaren (from 2nd season); Long Mejia, Negi, Nikko Natividad, Jona Viray (from 3rd season); MC Muah, Lassy (from 4th season); Chad Kinis and Divine Tetay (from 5th season).
+The series employs a panel of celebrity "detectives" (dubbed as SING-vestigators and Sing of the Crime Operatives) who assist the guest artists in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, 19 celebrities have served as panelists, with their original lineup consisting of Wacky Kiray, Kean Cipriano, Alex Gonzaga, Andrew E., and Angeline Quinto.
+Later members who joined the group's duties also include Bayani Agbayani, KaladKaren — from the 1st season; Jobert Austria from the 2nd season; Long Mejia, Negi, Nikko Natividad, Jona Viray — from the 3rd season; MC Muah, Ruffa Gutierrez, Lassy — from the 4th season; Chad Kinis, Jennica Garcia, Divine Tetay, and Alora Sasam — from the 5th season.